Tudat/tudat/developerGuide/extendingJSON/enhancedValueAccess.rst

 In order to make possible this advanced error handling in which the full key path is printed, a set of special keys are defined in :literal:`json_interface`.
 These special keys are subdivided in two categories:

   - Object-related.
-These special keys are assigned to :class:`json` objects by the :literal:`getValue` function.
+These special keys are assigned to :class:`nlohmann::json` objects by the :literal:`getValue` function.
 These keys must never be used in a JSON input file.

-    - :literal:`#root` Key storing the contents of the root :class:`json` object.
+    - :literal:`#root` Key storing the contents of the root :class:`nlohmann::json` object.
-    - :literal:`#keypath` Key storing the (absolute) key path from which a :class:`json` object was retrieved.
+    - :literal:`#keypath` Key storing the (absolute) key path from which a :class:`nlohmann::json` object was retrieved.

   - Path-related.
 These special keys are used only in :class:`KeyPath` objects.

     - :literal:`~` Known as root key.
-Used to denote that a key path is absolute (i.e. relative to the root :class:`json` object).
+Used to denote that a key path is absolute (i.e. relative to the root :class:`nlohmann::json` object).
 Relative paths start with a key other than :literal:`~`.
     - :literal:`..` Known as up key.
 Used to navigate up one level in the key tree.

 For instance, imagine that our :class:`Integrator` has an :literal:`initialTime` property.
 If we want this property to be retrieved from the :literal:`initialEpoch` key of the :literal:`mainJson` object in case it is not defined for the integrator, we can update its :literal:`from_json` like this: